Plan alternate access mappings for SharePoint Server

-For additional information about how to plan for host-named site collections, see Host-named site collection architecture and deployment (SharePoint 2013).
+For additional information about how to plan for host-named site collections, see Host-named site collection architecture and deployment in SharePoint Server.

 Alternate access mappings were implemented because there are common Internet deployment scenarios in which the URL of a web request received by Internet Information Services (IIS) differs from the URL that was typed by a user.
 This is most likely to occur in deployment scenarios that include reverse proxy publishing and load balancing.

 Alternate access mappings must be configured for load balancing, even though it generally does not apply to host header site collections.
 The default zone public URL should be set to a domain URL that is appropriate for all users to see.
 Unless you do this, the names of web servers or their IP addresses might be displayed in parameters that were passed between pages within SharePoint Server 2016.

 About alternate access mappings